shreyashpatel5506/VirtualAssistant/README.md

 If you like this project, please star the repository ⭐ on GitHub.
 It motivates further updates and helps the project grow!

+some gemini api issue project now not working publish in short time